 PETER ADAMIS.
 Peter is a retired Australian ex-military serviceman of 30 years’ experience who upon leaving the Armed Forces was employed in a private capacity within the management industry at the organisational, environmental & occupational & training levels.
-He has been a manager, trainer, adviser and consultant in the welfare, business and community sectors.
+He has been a manager, trainer, adviser and consultant in the welfare, business and community sectors and a Freelance Journalist.
+A copy of the article may be downloaded by clicking on: PETER ADAMIS AN ORDINARY BLOKE

 Peter Adamis was born in Pellana, (a small village near Sparta Lakonia, the home of Helen of Troy) Greece on the 28 March 1950.
 His parents and young brother Philip migrated to Fremantle West Australia in 1954.
 In 1955, twins Kon and Helen were born in Perth.
 In 1956 the parents Vasili and Kaliopi decided to relocate to Melbourne to maximise employment opportunities and create a stable family environment.
 He is an avid supporter of Pellana his place of birth by bringing attention to the ancient Ruins of the town and its connection to the Iliad and Ulysses.
 The home of Helen of Troy and her husband King Menelaus (Master of the War cry).